roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/connecting-to-ttn/ttn-abp-mode.md

   caption="ABP Parameters Screen"
 />

-4.Now we need to update the RAK7200 configuration (mode and parameters).
+4. Now we need to update the RAK7200 configuration (mode and parameters).
 Open the Serial Tool and type the command below to change the region (in case you have not done so already):

 ```bash
 at+set_config=lora:region:EU868